 The main focus of ERYICA is supporting and promoting quality general youth information policy and practice at all levels, a process which KDYS lead on in Kerry and Youth Work Ireland nationally.
 The meeting and an associated seminar in Dublin worked to further develop critical areas of youth information provision in Ireland and throughout the EU.
 ERYICA is composed of national bodies (non-governmental or governmental) which seek to guarantee the right of young people to full and reliable information, which helps them make the choices they face in their lives, and which promotes their autonomy and their active participation in a democratic society.

-This project aims at identifying, developing and sharing best practice approaches for engaging with, retaining and working with Young Travellers.
+This is a joint project lead by Youth Work Ireland with the support of Involve, YouthAction Northern Ireland and An Munia Tober.
+The project aims at identifying, developing and sharing best practice approaches for engaging with, retaining and working with Young Travellers.